sergey-ko/skaskapro/_posts/2020-10-16-data-release-management.md

 - more delivery options required - API, dashboards

 # Solution
-Approach to deal with situation like this was inspired by Delta infrastructure delta.io
+Approach to deal with situation like this was inspired by [Delta architecture](https://delta.io)
 - bronze-silver-gold data
 - write-ahead-log and transaction approach for data batches processing